 Priory Hospital Chelmsford welcomes ex-addiction patients for reunion

-The Priory Hospital Chelmsford recently welcomed back ex-patients as part of their annual addiction treatment reunion.
+Priory Hospital Chelmsford recently welcomed back former patients as part of their annual addiction treatment reunion.
 The event looks to bring patients together to share their journeys in recovery, and to celebrate individual successes.

-We were delighted that Dave and Paul were able to attend, two ex-patients who have been in recovery since their treatment 20 years ago.
-Dave is still actively involved with the Priory as a Peer Supporter where he shares his experience and knowledge about his recovery from Alcoholism with current inpatients on the addictions programme.
+We were delighted that Dave and Paul were able to attend - two former patients who have been in recovery since their treatment 20 years ago.
+Dave is still actively involved with the Priory as a peer supporter where he shares his experience and knowledge about his recovery from alcoholism with current inpatients on the Addiction Treatment Programme.

-Whilst Dave and Paul's stories are unique, but often all too familiar to those struggling with an addiction or who have seen family members, colleagues or friends in need of help.
+Whilst Dave and Paul's stories are unique, they are often all too familiar to those struggling with an addiction or those who have seen family members, colleagues or friends in need of help.

 Dave admits trying to commit suicide on multiple occasions, and Paul experienced alcohol related pancreatitis three times before entering rehab.

-Priory offers 12 months of free aftercare upon completion of its Addiction Therapy Programme because we are dedicated to the ongoing recovery of our service users.
+Priory offers 12 months of free aftercare upon completion of its Addiction Treatment Programme because we are dedicated to the ongoing recovery of our patients.
 Our aftercare includes support groups, talks, advice, group or family sessions, and useful contacts, allowing patients to continue their recovery and sustain it.